 Some teenagers try drinking as a part of growing up.
 Other teenagers end up developing a major problem that lasts for a lifetime.
 Peer pressure and underage drinking can increase the chances that a teenager ends up trying alcohol or other drugs.
 Anyone can develop an addiction, so there is no way to know what will happen before the teenager gives in to peer pressure.

 While peer pressure and underage drinking have a cause and effect relationship, other factors make someone more likely to drink or develop alcoholism.
 Some people want their classmates to accept them.
 Other teenagers drink to achieve peer approval.

 Parents can help by paying attention to their child’s behavior and talking to them about alcohol.
-If a teenager suddenly becomes secretive, they may be trying to hide a substance abuse problem.
+If a teenager suddenly becomes secretive, they may be trying to hide a substance use problem.
 Suddenly changing friends or having problems at school are also signs of a potential issue.
-Once parents realize that there is an issue, an adolescent substance abuse treatment center can help with the next step.
+Once parents realize that there is an issue, an adolescent substance use treatment center can help with the next step.

 Learning More About Treatment Options